Table of Contents

 Global spending on cloud service providers is set to increase in 2021 by 18.4% to $304.9 billion, up from $257.5 billion in 2020.
 Organizations face the major challenge of reducing complexity in their cloud environments while enforcing least privilege through managing high volumes of people and non-people identities and their access.
 As these companies move to the cloud, security teams must contend with entitlements tied to people identities, managing up to tens of thousands of non-people identities.
 Those already in the cloud may not even be aware of this security risk, so they start to look for what is known as a Cloud Infrastructure Entitlement Management (CIEM) solution.

 Traditional PAM solutions do not effectively manage identities in your cloud.
-It isn’t really their fault; PAM just was not built for people and non-people identities.
-Their view of entitlements is too short-sighted, and they are not able to keep up with the speed, scale, and complexity of a single cloud, let alone manage across multiple clouds.
-Due to the complexity of managing identities in and across clouds, a new breed of solution has emerged; CIEM.
+It isn’t really their fault; PAM was not built for the cloud, and specifically not non-person identities.
+Traditional solution’s view of entitlements is too short-sighted, and they are not able to keep up with the speed, scale, and complexity of a single cloud, let alone manage across multiple clouds.
+Due to the complexity of managing identities in and across clouds, a new breed of solution has emerged: CIEM.

-CIEM refers to next-generation cloud security technology that grants, resolves, enforces, revokes, and administers access.
-CIEMs purpose is to manage entitlements, remediate cloud access risk, and enforce the principle of least privilege across multi-cloud environments to reduce excessive permissions, access, and cloud infrastructure entitlements.
+CIEM refers to next-generation cloud security technology that manages identity and access in the cloud.
+More specifically, it grants, resolves, enforces, revokes, and administers access.
+A CIEM solution will manage entitlements, remediate cloud access risk, and enforce the principle of least privilege across multi-cloud environments to reduce excessive permissions, access, and cloud infrastructure entitlements.

 At the heart of any cloud security strategy is Identity Management.
 Identities (both people and non-people) form your security boundaries – not networks.
 Thus to ensure that you are effectively protecting your environment, and the data residing within it, you need to shift your perspective and take a new approach to identity management.
 Failure to do so leaves your organization blind to significant risks.